 With numerous online programs and satellite locations, Embry-Riddle Aeronautical University is a large accredited university that recognizes what it takes to help students succeed.
 Founded originally as a pilot training school, this university now offers dozens of professional programs and research-oriented undergraduate degrees in countless fields of study.

-And you don’t have to be a pilot—or interested in aeronautics at all!—to benefit from the Bachelor of Science in industrial/Organizational Psychology.
+And you don’t have to be a pilot—or interested in aeronautics at all!—to benefit from the Bachelor of Science in Industrial/Organizational Psychology.
 This degree is designed for leaders and scholars at every level, helping to create opportunities to build a diverse workplace.
 The program incorporates a scientist-practitioner approach to education, enabling faculty to work alongside students on industry and research collaborations.

 As a student, you’ll be able to attend and participate in internships and professional networking events.
 You can also present at scientific conferences and interact with future colleagues and employers.
 Here, you’ll benefit from small class sizes led by direct faculty instruction who enjoy strong industry connections.